Myths About Root Canal

 Therefore, if you have been recommended for root canal therapy by us, there is no need to panic.
 Root canal surgery is one of the most common dental procedures and millions of people undergo this treatment every year without any side effects.

 If you have severe tooth decay and pain but are concerned about root canal surgery, you can talk to us by calling (828) 627-1999 today.
-We will educate you on how root canal therapy works and what benefits it provides to your oral health.
+We will answer any questions you may have about root canal therapy and what benefits it provides to your oral health.